-NOAA Fisheries recently listed Atlantic sturgeon for protection under the Endangered Species Act.
-Scientists and managers are reviewing the impacts of monkfish and other Northeast fisheries on this species and will work with the fishing industry to find ways to minimize potential impacts of these fisheries on Atlantic sturgeon.
+NOAA Fisheries listed Atlantic sturgeon for protection under the Endangered Species Act in 2012.
+Scientists and managers have determined that the continuation of the monkfish and other Northeast fisheries is not likely to jeopardize the continued existence of this species.
+Researchers are currently working with the fishing industry to find ways to minimize potential impacts of these fisheries on Atlantic sturgeon.

 - Ocean perch